|Ashcan School painter George B. Luks sketched dinner|

 An’ me poor broken heart to bewilder. . .

-The scene at Maria’s restaurant, dubbed “Bohemian” by Brown and others, rolled merrily along gathering artists and storytellers.
+The scene at Maria’s restaurant, dubbed “Bohemian” by social observers and participants alike, rolled merrily along gathering artists and storytellers.
 Soon enough, it attracted uptown swells who hoped to be fashionably edgy.
 When Maria’s moved to Fourteenth Street, everyone followed.
 Intent on preserving their fun and exclusivity, the artists and writers established The Pleiades Club which met weekly at the restaurant.*

 After a while, the lawyer and poet William E. S. Fales broke off to start The Blue Pencil Club.
 He located it in lower Manhattan near Newspaper Row, and invited the bawdy Mickey Finn and other journalists and illustrators to come along.